jyangfsu/geochemical-t-SNE/README.md

-# Geochemical-t-SNE
+# Applications of t-SNE on Geochemical data

-The respiratory provides the codes and associated data for the paper:
+The respiratory provides the codes and associated data on applications of t-SNE on geochemical data.
+This respiratory has been used to generate the results in:

-Honghua Liu, Jing Yang, Ming Ye, Zhonghua Tang, Scott C. James, Jie Dong and Tongju Xing (2020) Using a machine learning method (t-SNE) to delineate spatial zones of groundwater geochemistry in regional aquifers.
-Submitted for publishcation in Journal of Hydrology.
+**Liu, H.**, J. Yang, Y. Ming, Z. Tang, S. James, J. Dong and T. Xing (2020).
+Using a Machine Learning Method (t-SNE) to Delineate Spatial Zones of Groundwater Geochemistry in Regional Aquifers, Submitted for publishcation in Journal of Hydrology.

+*Software needed in the workflow*: [Jupyter Notebook](https://jupyter.org), [Anaconda](https://www.anaconda.com)